sreecharan7/runner/README.md

 run -m "[1-9].c$"    # Find and run numbered C files (e.g., 1.c, 12.c).
-run -m .             # Run all supported files in the current directory. run -b batch1        # Run commands defined in batch1.
+run -m .             # Run all supported files in the current directory. run -b batch1        # Run commands defined in batch1. run --share send ./  # to share a file to local network run --share receive  # to recive a file from local neetwork
 ```

 ## Contributing